SNCF: History

 The French state originally took 51% ownership of SNCF.
 For a period of 45 years (until 1 January 1983), the other 49% belonged to shareholders of financial companies that succeeded the former companies.
 Since then, SNCF is wholly owned by the French state.

 The state invested large amounts of public subsidies into the system.

-Before 1938

-At the beginning of the Franco-Prussian War (July 1870) and of World War I, the importance of a good railway network became apparent.
-Especially in 1918, when American Expeditionary Forces arrived in France (the USA had entered into WW I) and fought there, the SNFC had to overcome enormous challenges.

 World War II

 Following the Armistice of 22 June 1940 until August 1944, SNCF was requisitioned for the transport of Wehrmacht forces and armaments.
-The invading German troops had destructed of nearly 350 French railway bridges and tunnels.
+The invading German troops had destroyed nearly 350 French railway bridges and tunnels.
 According to differing estimates, SNCF surrendered between 125,000 and 213,000 wagons and 1,000–2,000 locomotives.